leonfury/rails-pdf-playground/README.md

 - Attempting to render pdf with details from custom forms
 - Pdf can be viewed and be attached in email

+To do : saving rendered pdf to amazon s3 bucket
 =============================================================================================================================

 Running